DRIVING RESOURCE EFFICIENCY

 Potential water interruptions or restrictions may therefore impact our ability to operate continuously.
 We believe that the near-term risk related to water supply is failing infrastructure rather than availability.
 During the year, PG Bison’s Boksburg operations were affected by water disruptions due to municipal supply issues, although this was not material on a group level.

 There are also several communities around our major operations.
 Service delivery failures, including water, may affect our employees who live in these communities.
 Service delivery failures may also result in community unrest, which may impact our operations.
+We believe that, by proactively mitigating the risks associated with potential water disruptions, we can entrench our position as a reliable local supplier.

 Our strategic response to water risks and opportunities